arutinn/free_images_app/README.md

 Can chose the quantity photos on page -done

-Add social share buttons (Facebook, Vk and etc)
+Add social share buttons (Facebook, Vk and etc) -done

 User authentication and authorization -done